frederic-perez/AmE-dictionary/data/dictionary.md

 __slow-as-molases__
 __slowdown__ _n_
 __slubber__ _v_ :two::dart: To do in a hurried or imperfect manner.
-__sludge__ _n_ :four: Sludge is thick, damp, almost sticky stuff.
+__sludge__ _n_ :five: _Sludge_ is thick, damp, almost sticky stuff.
 If your friend dares you to climb through an old sewer pipe, you might want to check first to see if it’s full of sludge.
 Any thick, viscous matter. _Sam felt the sludge of too much caffeine and fast food in his blood._ _She felt the alcohol turnto an itchy sludge in her blood._ _Oil sludge._
 __slug down__ _v_ _He slugged down four martinis._
 __slug<sup>1</sup>__ _n_ :two::hammer:
 __slug<sup>2</sup>__ _vt_ :four::hammer: (slugs)